 Located in northwest Austria, Salzburg is one of Europe’s most beautiful cities for its stunning architecture and magical setting.
 The city stretches along both sides of the River Salzach, which comes from the breathtaking Salzburg Alps.
 Salzburg is also known as the birthplace of the world’s most famous composer, Wolfgang Amadeus Mozart.
 He wrote over 600 pieces throughout his life, and you can find some of them in the museum dedicated to his life and work.

 The Old Town of Salzburg is the crown jewel of the city.
-It is a magical neighbourhood consisting of narrow medieval streets and historical arcaded courtyards that are very fun to explore.
+It is a magical neighbourhood consisting of narrow medieval streets and historical arcaded courtyards that are fun to explore.
 Because of its historical value and having outstanding architectural buildings, Salzburg is part of the UNESCO World Heritage Sites.
 The city also hosts many festivals and events throughout the year, like the famous Summer Festival, Mozart Week and Whitsun Festival.
 So if you ever decide to visit this beautiful city, these are the top five unmissable attractions.

 Located on top of a hill, Hohensalzburg Fortress dominates Salzburg, and it is the first thing you see when you visit the city.
 This picturesque fortress is the largest fully preserved castle in Central Europe, which attracts many tourists.
 Archbishop Gebhard ordered it in 1077 but finished it in 1500, and its prime purpose was to protect archbishops from hostile attacks.
 You can get to the castle by a funicular railway or a 25-minute walk from the Old Town.
 On the inside of the fortress, many museums show the history of the archbishops and Salzburg.

 The grand Mirabell Palace is one of Salzburg’s most romantic spots, perfect for a dream wedding.
-Built by prince-archbishop Wolf Dietrich in 1606, the palace’s original design was in Baroque style but after 1819 restored it in Neoclassical style.
-The castle’s highlights include the spectacular Grand Staircase, featuring statues by Georg Raphael Donner, the Marble Hall and the Schloss Mirabell Baroque Museum.
+Built by prince-archbishop Wolf Dietrich in 1606, the palace’s original design was in Baroque style but after 1819 restored in Neoclassical style.
+The castle’s highlights include the spectacular Grand Staircase, featuring Georg Raphael Donner’s statues, the Marble Hall and the Schloss Mirabell Baroque Museum.